 If the student receives a passing grade (B or higher) in a clinical practicum course, but performance in one or more of the above seven categories equates to a B- or poorer, the student will first be put on a Clinic Concern List and will complete an Intervention Plan (see Section 7.1.2 above).
-If the student does not achieve ratings $\geq$ 3.5 in all categories the following semester (if registered at SDSU) or the next two quarters

-(if registered at UCSD), he/she is automatically placed on probation (see conditions of probation below).
-By the end of the final probationary session, the student must have a cumulative GPA of 3.0 or better in all practicum and clinical methods lab courses and must have achieved ratings of 3.5 or better in all of the seven clinical competency categories.
+If the student does not achieve the equivalent of a B (designated in Calipso and dependent on Year in the program) in all categories the following semester (if registered at SDSU) or the next two quarters (if registered at UCSD), he/she is automatically placed on probation (see conditions of probation below).
+By the end of the final probationary session, the student must have a cumulative GPA of 3.0 or better in all practicum and clinical methods lab courses and must have achieved ratings of a B or better in all seven clinical competency categories.
 If a student fails to meet the conditions of probation by the end of the probationary period, she/he will be subject to dismissal from the program.
 If a student's clinical performance is deemed deficient a second time, he/she is subject to dismissal from the program.